 Every engineering org has quiet performers.
 The developer who mentors three juniors but never gets credit in standups.
 The code reviewer who catches critical bugs at 11 PM.
 The infrastructure engineer whose work is invisible until something breaks.

 Traditional metrics make these people ghosts.
-Leaderboards with all-branch visibility make them heroes.
+Leaderboards with all-branch visibility make them visible.

-When a VP of Engineering at one of our customer organizations first saw their all-branch leaderboard, their reaction was immediate: the people they assumed were their top performers weren't even in the top five.
+When a VP of Engineering at one Warclick customer first saw their all-branch leaderboard, the reaction was immediate: the people they assumed were top performers weren't even in the top five.
 The actual top contributors were mid-level engineers doing foundational work on feature branches that never showed up in main-branch analytics.

 Read the full case study on how this team scaled from 22 to 38 engineers.